How to Get a Bigger Butt (4 Types of Glute Exercises)

 New to the gym and struggling to get the hip hinge movement right?

-Then I recommend leaving the barbell RDL for now — and working with the 45-degree hip extension (or back extension) for a start.
+Then I recommend leaving the barbell RDL for now — and working with the back extension (45-degree hip extension) for a start.

 By keeping your lower body in place, the hip extension machine allows you to focus on 1 movement: hip hinge.
 So use this to build a strong foundation and use more weight over time (for progressive overload).